 Fruit: Showy, Edible

-Genus name comes from Latin meaning fragrant in reference to the smell of the fruit.
+Genus name comes from the Latin word fraga meaning strawberry presumably from fragrans meaning fragrant in reference to the perfume of the fruit.

 May be grown in beds or containers (strawberry jars).
 By reputation, 'Mara des Bois' has the best flavor and fragrance of any strawberry currently in cultivation.
 Unfortunately, picked berries have a shelf life of only 5 days which is fine for home production or for local sales, but way too short a time for commercial production and shipment.